 Assistant Secretary-General for Humanitarian Affairs Kyung-wha Kang in June 2014 after visiting IDP camps in Rakhine State.

-is no adequate provision of health services, education for children, housing, sanitation, or food.
+Around 140,000 ethnic Rohingya have been living in camps in Rakhine State since 2012.
+There is no adequate provision of health services, education for children, housing, sanitation, or food.
 The United Nations has not publicly published and promoted information about the situation in the camps, presumably for fear of upsetting the Burmese government, and also as such statistics would result in criticism of the United Nations and international community for allowing such dire conditions to continue.

 In March 2014, 33 offices of humanitarian organisations were attacked by violent mobs.
 Extremists used the pretext of an aid worker insulting the Buddhist flag to incite the attacks.
 However, there was no evidence this had happened, and there had been well organised incitement against aid organisations building up for weeks with no preventative action taken by the government.

-were allowed to systematically attack them without interference from police or security forces.
-Aid workers were forced to ee for their lives, and many had to leave the area altogether.
+The so-called 'spontaneous' mobs had the names and addresses of aid organisations offices and were allowed to systematically attack them without interference from police or security forces.
+Aid workers were forced to ee for their lives, and many had to leave the area altogether.
 Humanitarian access gradually started to resume in the following weeks, but has still not returned to the already limited level it was at in March 2014.

-Rohingya are in dire need of humanitarian assistance.
+As a result of Burmese government policies, actions and inaction, almost one million ethnic Rohingya are in dire need of humanitarian assistance.
 140,000 of these are living in squalid camps in Rakhine State.
 There is a downward spiral with an overall decline in the ability of international organisations to deliver humanitarian assistance.
 The Burmese government strings the international community along with promises of future change, or using its old tactic of taking two steps back, one step forward, then being praised by parts of the international community for the one step forward, even though the overall situation is now worse than before.
 The case with MSF in 2014 is a classic example of this.

 The government policy of increased violence and repression, and denial of humanitarian assistance, is working in terms of achieving their goals.
-Since 2012 more than 80,000 Rohingya have ed Burma by boat.
+Since 2012 more than 80,000 Rohingya have ed Burma by boat.
 More have left by other routes.
 This could amount to around ten percent of the entire Rohingya population in Burma driven out of the country within two years.

-Nations are even retreating from previous positions held in defence Rohingya rights.
-They are not applying any signicant high-level pressure regarding humanitarian access, they are no longer actively advocating for reform of the 1982 Citizenship Law, and are now even stopping using the word Rohingya.
+The international community, including the USA, European Union and agencies of the United Nations are even retreating from previous positions held in defence Rohingya rights.
+They are not applying any signicant high-level pressure regarding humanitarian access, they are no longer actively advocating for reform of the 1982 Citizenship Law, and are now even stopping using the word Rohingya.
 How can the international community protect the rights of the Rohingya when they won't even use our name?

-• Diplomats and UN ofcials should use the word "Rohingya" both in public and private.
+• Diplomats and UN ofcials should use the word "Rohingya" both in public and private.
 By avoiding the term, they legitimise the Burmese government's ongoing discrimination and campaign to portray the Rohingya as illegal immigrants.

 • The humanitarian crisis for the Rohingya in Burma is part of a systematic policy of impoverishment of the Rohingya.
 These policies may constitute crimes against humanity, and have helped lead to ethnic cleansing.
 The international community should support the establishment of an independent international investigation into possible violations of international law against the Rohingya in Burma.

-• Robust and specic language on the Rohingya must be included in the next United Nations Human Rights Council resolution on Burma.
+• Robust and specic language on the Rohingya must be included in the next United Nations Human Rights Council resolution on Burma.
 This should include use of the word "Rohingya," demand unhindered humanitarian access, reform of the 1982 Citizenship Law and lifting of all discriminatory policies, and establish a UN Commission of Inquiry into possible violations of international law against the Rohingya in Burma.

 No comments: